 Peter Tork Of The Monkees Dies At 77

-Peter Tork, a member of the 1960s mop-topped TV rock quartet the Monkees, died Thursday.
+Peter Tork, a member of the 1960s moptopped TV rock quartet the Monkees, died Thursday.
 He was 77.

 His death was announced on his official Facebook page and website.
 "Peter succumbed to a 10 year bout with adenoid cystic carcinoma, a rare cancer of the salivary glands," it read.

-The Monkees were a made-for-TV musical group whose comedic hijinks and misadventures were fashioned after the Beatles' classic films, A Hard Day's Night and Help!
+The Monkees were a made-for-TV musical group whose comedic high jinks and misadventures were fashioned after the Beatles' classic films A Hard Day's Night and Help!

 Their show debuted in 1966 and lasted only two seasons.
 But it did win an Emmy in 1967 for outstanding comedy series.
-The Monkees became overnight stars, producing a series of No. 1 hits such as "Last Train to Clarksville" and "Daydream Believer," and "I'm a Believer."
+The Monkees became overnight stars, producing a series of No. 1 hits such as "Last Train to Clarksville," "Daydream Believer" and "I'm a Believer."
 Their record sales in 1967 surpassed the Beatles and the Rolling Stones combined.

 Despite their commercial success, including six Top 10 songs and five Top 10 albums, critics hammered them for their manufactured pop cultural genesis and the fact that, initially, they didn't perform on their own records.